sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/grAma-dvijAH.md

 namaH!
 Are you interested in this project to convince and support "dvija-s" (broadly defined)
 to move to Indian villages - https://rebrand.ly/grAma-dvija ?
-If not, please mention it to compatible Hindus on the "conservative" spectrum.
+If not, you can mention it to compatible Hindus on the "conservative" spectrum.
 </details>